things-nyc/mapthethings-server/README.md

 - Load TTNmapper data: ttnmapper.org/dumps
 - Share our data in an S3 bucket
 - Include histogram of spreading factor in summary data
-- Accept binary data packets.
-Fixed point reals: lat,lon,alt,hdop
-- Take latitude, longitude, altitude, and HDOP (horizontal dilution of precision)
+- Accept latitude, longitude, altitude, and HDOP (horizontal dilution of precision)
-- Plot shape of points (d3.delauney filterd by alpha)
+- Plot shape of points (d3.delauney filtered by alpha)
 - Make map take entire viewport with text in overlays

 ### DONE